ViktorovaAI/IMDB-Network-analisys/README.md

 # IMDB-Network-analisys

+This package contains the code and data for homework "Analysing Networks" prepared by A. Viktorova, D. Williams.

 Is Kevin Bacon the center of the IMDB-Network?

 Kevin Bacon is a very popular American actor, who starred in an unreasonably large